 This sausage can be served hot in soup and other dishes or cold in sandwiches.
 In the Eastern parts of Germany, Jagdwurst is often layered with bread crumbs, a delicacy called Jägerschnitzel (Hunter’s schnitzel).

-Most popular in the German Democratic Republic, the sausage is considered hard times low-budget dish.
+Most popular in the German Democratic Republic, the sausage is considered hard times low-budget dish tasting this sausage is one of the best things to do in Potsdam.
 It’s made of sausage instead of lean meat due to easy availability and lower prices.

 It’s good not to confuse this sausage with a dish that has a similar name and available across all the German-speaking countries.
 The dish consists of an escalope of beef and lean pork served with a mushroom sauce Schnitzel nach Jäger Art (also called huntsman-style schnitzel).